MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 ## Set up a new export

 To set up or edit an export, you need to have connections available to you.
-This depends on your permissions:
+This depends on your [role](permissions.md):
-- [Administrators](permissions.md) have access to all connections.
+- Administrators have access to all connections.
 They can also create new connections when setting up an export.
-- [Contributors](permissions.md) can have access to specific connections.
+- Contributors can have access to specific connections.
 They depend on administrators to configure connection to be available to them.
 [Learn more about sharing connections](connections.md#allow-contributors-to-use-a-connection-for-exports)
 - Viewers cannot set up or edit exports.

 1. Go to **Data** > **Exports**.